voedger/reqmd/design.md

 - System tests (SysTests) are located in the `internal/sys_test.go` file
 - Each SysTest has a symbolic TestID
 - Each SysTest is associated with a  SysTestData folder located in `testdata/systest/<TestID>` folder
-  - `reqs`: TestMarkdown-s, Reqmd-s, GoldenReqmd-s
+  - `req`: TestMarkdown-s, Reqmd-s, GoldenReqmd-s
   - `src`: Source files
 - TestMarkdown file contains requirements and Golden Data
 - Golden Data are the expected outputs